jfilby/nexus/docs/project_architecture.md

 When you create your project with the nexus CLI, you will be prompted for the name of your initial application.

-You may see the term module in the config and source.
-A module is another term for application.
-This ambiguity will be resolved in the near future.